 Use Sweat Controlling Supplements

 If you’re a sweater, odds are you’re more than willing to try a vitamin pill or two if it will help you control your condition.
 While there isn’t a magical pill, there are a few things that you can try which just might make you sweat less (or at least less stinky)

 B-vitamins: B Vits are one of the most commonly used vitamins for energy and stress.
 Stress-sweat (particularly the fishy-stinky-stress-sweat) is a real thing and going to the source of the problem can reduce the amount that you sweat.

 Topical Zinc: Out of balance skin flora (bacteria) can be a major contributing cause of stinky sweat.
 While this has been tested most thoroughly on feet, it may also be helpful at controlling other body odors.

-Chlorophyllin: Actually supplementing with chlorophyllin in 1-200mg doses per day (find it on Amazon) can make your fecal matter less stinky which can reduce the bacteria flora on the rest of your body.
+Chlorophyllin: Actually supplementing with chlorophyllin in 1-200mg doses per day can make your fecal matter less stinky which can reduce the bacteria flora on the rest of your body.
 (Gross, right?
 Well sweat is really just peeing through your skin anyway)